kimkimani/guruspedia/content/articles/guide-to-terraform-functions/index.md

 published: true
 url: /guide-to-terraform-functions/
 title: Guide to Terraform Functions for Infrastructure Automation - With Examples and Best Practices
-description: In this article, you'll learn all about Terraform functions, with examples and best practices, to help you learn how they can be implemented.
+description: In this article, you'll learn all about Terraform functions, with examples and best practices to boost your Infrastructure Workflow like a pro.
 date: 2023-07-25T05:08:03-04:00
 topics: [DevOps]
 pick: [top]